Methodology

 External Validation (SEIFA)

-TEST-033PassBRIC scores correlated with the ABS Socio-Economic Index for Areas (SEIFA IRSD).
-Threshold: r >= 0.40.
+ValidatedStructural data correlated with the ABS Socio-Economic Index for Areas (SEIFA IRSD).
+Validates that structural indicators capture genuine socioeconomic patterns.

 Pearson r